 Eating raw food is part of Japanese culture.

-If you have ever been to Japan or to any Japanese restaurant, you might have come across sashimi.
+If you have ever been to Japan or to any Japanese restaurant, you probably have come across sashimi.

-Sashimi refers to any thinly sliced raw meat, including chicken, beef, and horse.
+That’s certainly raw!
+It’s basically a thinly sliced piece of raw fish, or raw meat, including chicken, beef, and horse.

-Japanese love eggs and they consume an insane amount of it every day.
+Japanese love eggs and they consume an insane amount of them every day.

-Tamago kake gohan or TKG is commonly served during breakfast and Japanese people love it.
+Tamago Kake Gohan or TKG is commonly served as breakfast and Japanese people love it.

-Why do Japanese Put raw eggs on Their Rice?
+Why do the Japanese Put raw eggs on Their Rice?

 Eggs are naturally rich in protein, iron, potassium, omega 3, DHA, and vitamins A, B, and D.